We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Editor:

-After college scholarships and federal student loans, many families still need to access funds to pay the rest of their college bill.
+After college scholarships and federal student loans, many families still need to access additional funds to pay the rest of their college bill.
 That’s where private student loans tend to come in.
-Choosing the right company is an important financial decision, but it doesn't have to be stressful.
+Choosing the right loan and lender is an important financial decision, but it doesn't have to be stressful.

 Table of contents